cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ## Test it Out

 At last, we can press the play button and see how it runs.
+If you went through my [previous](https://christianjmills.com/Basic-In-Game-Style-Transfer-Tutorial/) in-game style transfer tutorial, you should see significantly higher frame rates this time.

 ![unity-style-transfer-screenshot](..\images\end-to-end-in-game-style-transfer-tutorial\unity-style-transfer-screenshot.png)